 The Board bears ultimate responsibility for the Foundation’s asset management.
 On the Board’s behalf, asset management is carried out by an investment committee.
 This committee, comprising two Board members and an external member, meets monthly, The Foundation employs managers to deal with the assets on a continuous basis.
 The Swedish Legal, Financial and Administrative Services Agency performs the Foundation’s back office and middle office functions.
 Alongside the regular audit, the asset management is examined by an external party (a form of ‘internal control’).

-The following diagram shows, in blue, the Foundation’s actual trend of asset value from the formation in 1994 to 31 December 2019.
-The orange line represents a reference portfolio in which 40% is composed of bonds and 60% of shares, while the grey line shows the assets that are not permitted to be depleted.
+The following diagram shows, in blue, the Foundation’s actual trend of asset value from the formation in 1994 to 31 December 2020.
+The red line represents a reference portfolio in which 40% is composed of bonds and 60% of shares, while the green line shows the assets that are not permitted to be depleted.